-The inhabitants of Chinchero inhabit the Inca constructions they have inherited from their ancestors, which remain almost intact.
+The inhabitants of Chinchero live in the almost intact Inca constructions they inherited from their ancestors.
 Typical structures imply doors and windows with greater width underneath and narrower from above.

-Archeology in Chinchero is another of its attractions, and you can see platforms, a warehouse, and an irrigation system, which suggests that it was an agricultural production area.
+Archeology in Chinchero is another of its attractions.
+Platforms, a warehouse, and an irrigation system can be seen, suggesting that it was an agricultural production area.

 It is one of the few places in Cusco that conspicuously preserves the Inca urban trait.
 The Inca Tupac Yupanqui founded Chinchero in the middle of the most beautiful countryside to provide rest.

-The Inca ordered to erect of shrines, baths, platforms, and the grand royal palace in 1480.
+The Inca ordered the erection of shrines, baths, platforms, and the grand royal palace in 1480.

-Among the main attractions of Chinchero, we find the church of Our Lady of Monserrat (1607), located in the main square.
-It did build on the Inca walls of the palace of Tupac Yupanqui.
-These walls are part of the foundation of colonial construction that can imply seen today.
-Its decoration with paintings and murals of religious figures demonstrates religion’s great importance for the inhabitants of Chinchero, devotees of the Lady of Monserrat, today virgin of the Nativity to which they dedicate an altar to him.
+Among the main attractions of Chinchero is the church of Our Lady of Monserrat (1607), located in the main square.
+It was built on the Inca walls of the palace of Tupac Yupanqui, which are part of the foundation of colonial construction that can be seen today.
+Its decoration with paintings and murals of religious figures demonstrates religion’s great importance for the inhabitants of Chinchero, devotees of the Lady of Monserrat, today virgin of the Nativity, to which they dedicate an altar.

 If you wish to participate in the Mass in Chinchero, you should approach any Sunday morning, the only day the church opens its doors.